 In Oregon, 48 percent of domestic violence victims remain in an abusive relationship because they don’t have a safe, affordable place to live.
 Transitional housing is a crucial step towards ending homelessness, and our array of client-driven support service choices makes the real difference in the likelihood of a domestic violence survivor sustaining independent housing success.

 Transitions Services provides housing and support for 20 families at a time for up to two years.
-Transitions Services is designed to meet the needs of survivors who are not in immediate danger and are feeling stable enough to begin rebuilding their lives.
+This program is designed to meet the needs of survivors who are not in immediate danger and are feeling stable enough to begin rebuilding their lives.
 Participants are able to start over in these programs—their own apartment, the chance to tackle longer-term goals, and the opportunity to re-establish roots and consistency for kids who have experienced a range of traumas.

 For more information on Transitions Services call 503.595.9591 ex.
 309